anr-bmbf-pivot/draft-dns-over-coap/iesg-reviews/iesg-reviews-sorted.md

 > - This seems to be missing a normative reference to: I-D.ietf-core-coap-dtls-alpn.

 Will do.

-## Language Nits
-> [[GoFa-Comment-3][draft-ietf-core-dns-over-coap-17-ballot-gofa]] /This document provides no specification on how to map between DoC and
->    DoH, e.g., at a CoAP-to-HTTP-proxy.
-In fact, such...
-> /This document provides no specification on how to map between DoC and
->    DoH, e.g., at a CoAP-to-HTTP-proxy, such.../
-> (To connect the RFC2119 requirement to the clause to which it refers.)

-> [[GoFa-Comment-4][draft-ietf-core-dns-over-coap-17-ballot-gofa]] /...this kind of poisoning attacks./...this kind of poisoning attack./
-(remove 's').

-> #### Section 8
->
-> [[ErVy-Comment-10][draft-ietf-core-dns-over-coap-17-ballot-ervy]] s/That information can also imply trust in the DNSSEC validation by that server./That information can also imply trust in the DNSSEC validation by that *DoC* server./

 ## DoC Server May be the Authoritative Nameserver